 What are the differences between scholarships, grants, and fellowships?

 Scholarships are financial awards based on merit (such as academic achievement, leadership, or special skills) whose purpose is to assist students with tuition or general educational expenses.
 Most scholarships are need-blind – meaning that they do not take into account students’ financial need when awarding funds.
-Grants are forms of financial aid that don’t need to be repaid that are usually based on financial need or for specific projects.
+Grants are forms of financial aid that don’t need to be repaid and are usually based on financial need or designated for specific projects.
 Fellowships are prestigious and competitive awards that support graduate or postdoctoral study.
 They support academic or research advancement in a particular field over a period of time.
 Students receiving a fellowship often receive a stipend, research funding, and tuition waiver, and may be required to teach or conduct specific research.

 Why should I apply for scholarships, grants, and fellowships?

 Many awards are open-call, which means that any number of students may apply.
-Some awards are limited submission calls that only allow a specific number of students per institution to apply.
+Some are limited submission calls that only allow a specific number of students per institution to apply.
 It is true that many of these scholarships, grants, and fellowships are competitive.
 It may be wise to apply to more than one fellowship in a cycle in order to increase the likelihood of receiving an award.

 How do I search for these opportunities?